SDGforskning/sdg-strings/SDG15_query_action_WoS.md

 # Search query for SDG 15 - Life on Land, Bergen action-approach.

 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss.

-**Current status**: This string is currently being edited after testing.

 **Contents**